jvazquez2/bios611-projects-fall-2019-Quanbaby/project_1/README.md

 Quan Sun

-# Background and Data Source:
+# Background and Data Source

 This dataset is provided by Urban Ministries of Durham who connect with the community to end homelessness and fight poverty by offering food, shelter and a future to neighbors in need.
 This data contains 18 columns, including the information of data, client ID and the amount of different kinds of help they provide for different clients.

-# Questions to answer:
+# Questions to answer

 1. Show the change over time for:

 *(1) the number of bus tickets

 (2) Food Pounds

 (3) Clothing Items

 (4) Diapers

 (5) School Kits

 (6) Hygiene Kits

 *(7) Financial Support

 by plots to determine which needs are increasing/decreasing over time to make UMD better prepare for the items.

 * are not provided any more, but could still be shown.